 The main dishes of the Japanese diet

 Soya beans, usually in the form of tofu or fresh edamame, are another key part of the Japanese diet, along with other beans such as aduki.
-Increasingly, fermented foods are being shown to support a healthy digestive system.
-Fermented soy bean products such as miso and natto are staples of the Japanese diet.
-Natto is traditionally consumed at breakfast and has a probiotic traits.
+Fermented soybean products such as miso and natto are staples of the Japanese diet.
+Natto is traditionally consumed at breakfast and has probiotic traits.

-The Japanese also consume a wide variety of land and sea vegetables such as seaweed, which is packed full of health-boosting minerals, and may help to reduce blood pressure.
-Fruit is often consumed with breakfast or as a dessert, especially Fuji apples, tangerines and persimmons.
+The Japanese also consume a wide variety of land and sea vegetables such as seaweed.
+These are full of health-boosting minerals, and may help to reduce blood pressure.
+Fruit is often consumed at breakfast or as a dessert, especially Fuji apples, tangerines and persimmons.

-Alongside their diet, the Japanese are big fans of green tea – in particular matcha tea, which is fast gaining popularity in the UK.
-Matcha, a stone-ground powdered green tea, is most valued for its high antioxidant compounds known as catechins, which have been linked to fighting cancer, viruses and heart disease.
+The Japanese are also big fans of green tea – in particular matcha tea.
+Matcha, is a stone-ground powdered green tea, valued for its high antioxidant compounds known as catechins.
+These have been linked to fighting cancer, viruses and heart disease.

 Eat more often, in smaller portions